codesubmission321/cdd/README.md

-# Artifact for "Toward a Better Understandings of Probabilistic Delta Debugging"
+# Artifact for "Toward a Better Understanding of Probabilistic Delta Debugging"

 ## Introduction